whyoleg/ffi-kotlin/README.md

 ### Structure

-* ffi-runtime - kotlinx.cinterop package adapted for multiplatform
+* ffi-c - kotlinx.cinterop package adapted for multiplatform
 * libraries
     * libcrypto3
         * api - expect/actual declarations for some part of OpenSSL libcrypto API
-        * dynamic/static - linking
+        * shared - dynamically linked artifacts - only native and jvm desktop targets
+        * prebuilt - library is embedded and no additional configuration is needed
         * test - some basic tests which tests, that everything REALLY works

 ### Implementation details